The First Near-Infrared Transmission Spectrum of HIP 41378 f, a Low-Mass Temperate Jovian World in a Multi-Planet System: Introduction

 The Solar System gas and ice giants host ring systems, although the origins of these rings remain mysterious (e.g., \citealt{DePater17,DePater18,Hedman21}).
 Whereas Saturn's massive rings are rich in water ice (\citealt{Cuzzi1998,poulet_et_al2003,Nicholson2005}), the less massive rings of Uranus and Neptune have a higher content of rocky particles (\citealt{Tiscareno2013}) and Jupiter's tenuous rings are composed of micron-sized dust particles (\citealt{DePater17}).
 Massive ring systems like that of Saturn's may form from collisions (e.g., \citealt{Pollack75}), or tidal disruptions of primordial satellites (\citealt{Canup10}) or passing objects (e.g., \citealt{Dones91}).
 Despite the prevalence of rings around the Solar System giants, exoplanet characterization efforts have not yet yielded conclusive observational evidence of circumplanetary rings (\citealt{Heising15,Aizawa18}).
 The presence of ring systems around giant exoplanets, however, may explain planets with large measured radii and unusually low bulk densities.

 HIP~41378 is a nearby bright ($V = 8.93$), late F-type star hosting five transiting planets (\citealt{vanderburg_et_al2016,berardo_et_al2019}).
-With $\rm T_{eq}$=294 K, the outermost HIP\,41378\,$\rm f$ is an intriguing target for atmospheric characterization because it is significantly colder than the giant exoplanets typically probed by ground-based and space-based observations.
+With $\rm T_{eq}$=294 K (assuming full heat redistribution and zero Bond albedo), the outermost HIP\,41378\,$\rm f$ is an intriguing target for atmospheric characterization because it is significantly colder than the giant exoplanets typically probed by ground-based and space-based observations.
 It therefore provides a bridge between the highly-irradiated hot Jupiters studied via transmission spectroscopy; the young, wide-orbit, and massive giant planets or substellar objects studied via direct imaging; and the colder, mature gas giants in the Solar System.
 With a measured mass of 12$\pm$3\,$M_{\earth}$ and a radius of 9.2$\pm$0.1\,$R_{\earth}$ \citep{santerne_et_al2019}, HIP\,41378\,$\rm f$ stands out as one of the lowest bulk density planets discovered to date ($0.09\pm0.02 \, {\rm g} \, {\rm cm}^{-3}$).

-Rings have been shown theoretically to inflate an exoplanet's radius inferred through transits, thereby decreasing the measured bulk density \citep{piro+vissapragada2020, akinsanmi_et_al2020}.
+Rings have been shown theoretically to inflate an exoplanet's radius measured through transits, thereby decreasing the inferred bulk density \citep{piro+vissapragada2020, akinsanmi_et_al2020}.
 As discussed in \citet{akinsanmi_et_al2020}, the ring-induced transit depth enhancement is expected to be chromatic: deeper transits occur at wavelengths where the ring is optically thick.
 Based on detailed modeling of the observed \textit{K2} photometry, the most likely ring scenario for HIP\,41378\,$\rm f$ is a Uranian-like bulk density of 1.23\,${\rm g} \, {\rm cm}^{-3}$ and a ring extending from 1.05 to 2.59 times the planetary radius inclined at an angle of $\sim$25$^\circ$ from the sky plane \citep{akinsanmi_et_al2020}.
 While HIP\,41378\,$\rm f$ is too close to its host star to support icy rings, the planet could instead be orbited by rings composed of small, porous rocky particles \citep{piro+vissapragada2020, akinsanmi_et_al2020}.
 In this ringed model, the planet radius would be $\rm R_p = 3.7 \pm 0.3 \, \rm R_\oplus$ (compared to $\rm R_p = 9.21 \pm 0.01 \, \rm R_\oplus$ for the ringless case).